Dima-Ramadan/Bigdata-Hadoop-Tutorial/README.md

 Please refer to the tutorial for detailed instructions on running the MapReduce jobs and analysing wildfire data using chained Hadoop MapReduce.

-Feel free to explore the code, datasets, and tutorial to gain insights into analysing wildfire data with Hadoop MapReduce.
+Feel free to explore the code, datasets, and tutorial to gain insights into analysing wildfire data with Hadoop MapReduce. <br />
 Happy coding!